 In this third and final installment of our AWVS blog series, we hope to show how important even a simple textile conservation treatment is for long-term preservation of historic uniforms.

-AWVS collection consists of 20 uniform pieces and accessories, plus spare buttons and badges, a ribbon, a hat band, and some notes on paper.
+The Wheaton College AWVS collection consists of 20 uniform pieces and accessories, plus spare buttons and badges, a ribbon, a hat band, and some notes on paper.
 One of the notes reads "Ginnie Scripps Pace's hat--uniform sold to Barbara Owen."
 To date the identity of the two women is unknown.
-The uniforms and accessories appear to span a wide date range, based on their materials, which you can read more about in our last blog
+The uniforms and accessories appear to span a wide date range, based on their materials, which you can read more about in our last blog.

 The hats, caps, pocketbooks, ties, and belt were conserved by micro-vacuuming and humidification.
 They were then finger pressed back to shape.
 Even a cool iron was avoided because the complexity of the constructions and evidence of prior scorching from an iron.
 For the time being, the accessories are padded with unbuffered acid-free tissue to hold their shape.
 Ethafoam and Volara forms are recommended for display and long-term storage.